alvii147/hinds-banner/README.md

 [![Genocide Watch Palestine](https://genocide-watch-palestine.vercel.app/classic)](https://www.pcrf.net/)

+The data for this banner is pulled from [Palestine Datasets](https://data.techforpalestine.org/).

 ## Variations

-Besides the classic banner above, there are other variations available.
+Besides the classic banners above, there are other variations available.

 ### Crimson